In this article you’re going to learn:

 Three powerful questions to ask yourself if you’re about to emotionally eat

 The only way to overcome emotional eating.

 The #1 reason why people are overweight is because…drum roll please (video safe for work) …we’re eating when we’re emotionally hungry.* Not when we’re physically hungry.

-*This is based on hundreds of new client questionnaires I’ve reviewed in the last 8 years since starting MyBodyTutor along with subsequent conversations.
+*This is based on thousands of new client questionnaires I’ve reviewed since starting MyBodyTutor in 2007.

-Physical hunger is a gradual sensation that we feel in our stomach, and any food seems appealing.
+Physical hunger is a gradual sensation that we feel in our stomach.
+Any food seems appealing.
 We usually feel good after eating.

-Most people eat when they’re emotionally hungry though.
+Most of us eat when we’re emotionally hungry, though.

-Emotional hunger comes on suddenly and we’ll crave specific foods.
-With emotional hunger we can have snack after snack and nothing hits the spot.
+Emotional hunger comes on suddenly.
+We’ll crave specific foods.
+With emotional hunger, we’ll have snack after snack and nothing hits the spot.
 We often feel guilty after emotional eating.